-Angelina Jolie and her gun-holstering booty shorts were the face of Lara Croft for years, but the March 2018 “Tomb Raider” reboot introduces pants, archery and Alicia Vikander.
+Angelina Jolie and her gun-holstering shorts were the face of Lara Croft for years, but the March 2018 “Tomb Raider” reboot introduces pants, archery and Alicia Vikander.
 In the trailer’s first five seconds we’re hit with fast-paced, heart-pounding, archery-fueled action.

 Yes, you could say we’re a little excited.

 The new film is a prequel to the franchise, featuring a 21-year-old Lara who’s struggling to find her place in life.
 The IMDB synopsis teases: “Determined to forge her own path, (Lara) refuses to take the reins of her father’s global empire just as staunchly as she rejects the idea that he’s truly gone.
 Advised to face the facts and move forward after seven years without him, even Lara can’t understand what drives her to finally solve the puzzle of his mysterious death.”